On Stein's test of uniformity on the hypersphere: Numerical experiments

+In the simulations, we use Monte--Carlo calibrations to determine critical values both for $q_{n,\max}$ and $T_n(\lambda_{\mathrm{CV}})$.
+By Proposition \ref{prop:H0_func} $q_{n,\max}$ can alternatively be calibrated via the asymptotic distribution in \eqref{eq:limit:max_q_n}.

-Note that this approach yields an approximate choice of the tuning parameter, which relies on an independent sample from the alternative distribution.
-In the following section, we implement this selection approach by searching $\lambda$ over the grid $\{i/10: i\in\{1,\ldots,300\}\}$.
-To approximate the required coefficients, we use $10,\!000$ independent draws from the candidate density $q$.
-For many rotationally symmetric alternatives, the coefficients $\beta_k$ admit closed-form expressions, for known distributions, see Example~\ref{rem:betavMF} for the von Mises--Fisher distribution.
+In the following section, we implement these approaches by searching the grid $\{i/10: i\in\{1,\ldots,300\}\}$ for $\lambda$ in all three variants.
+To approximate the oracle coefficients, we use $10,\!000$ independent draws from the alternative density under consideration.
+For many rotationally symmetric alternatives, the coefficients $\beta_k$ admit closed-form expressions for known distributions; see Example~\ref{ex:betavMF} for the von Mises--Fisher distribution.
 The corresponding expectation can then be derived using Remark~\ref{rem:Ex:H1}.

-In practice, however, independent sampling from the underlying alternative is unavailable, so these quantities must be estimated from the observed data.
-A standard approach is cross-validation, for which we refer to the procedure described in \citet[Section~4]{Fernandez-de-Marcos2023b}.
-In Table \ref{table:powers_Fold}, we compare the rejection rate of the oracle parameter test with the $K$-fold test, depending only on the observations.
-Here we use alternatives described in the following subsection.